Find a Provider

 How Can I Help My Baby Learn?

 Provide colorful toys of different textures, shapes, and sizes for your baby to hold and explore.
 This is a good age to introduce an infant gym with interesting objects that dangle for your baby to swat at.
-Or hold a toy just out of reach for your baby to reach for, swat, and grab hold of.
+Or hold a toy just out of reach for your baby to reach for, swat, and try to grab hold of.
 But don't string up toys on cribs or other baby equipment — your baby could get tangled in them.

 Watch for signs — fussing, squirming, or crying — that your little one might be ready for a break.